Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-RFC-data-collection-and-data-schema-for-admin-panel.md

 # Glosary

 ## user actions:

-ban:  Prohibit a user from accessing the platform for having performed an action that is not permitted
+- **ban:**  Prohibit a user from accessing the platform for having performed an action that is not permitted.
+The process is as follow: an admin perform the action of ban an user through the admin panel and the user recives a notification with the information why.

-edit: update user information
+- **edit:** update user information
-delete: update user status to `deleted`. it will denied
+- **delete:** update user status to `deleted`. it will denied user access to the platform
-validate:

-status de los usuarios

-# Drawbacks

-- no hay un formato definido aún para los perfiles (nombre de los perfiles), este RFC hace asunciones
-- no tengo muy claro que significa validate, es decir, que puede o no puede hacer un usuario validad
-- no se ha definido completamente el propósito de la tabla de places y booking, no hay accionables
-- los accionables para estas tablas deberían ser editar y borrar
-- los accionables para reservar deberían ser
-- no hay una clara diferencia entre buscador y filtro
-- no hay campos para banear, eliminar o verificar usuarios en la db de users
-- solo los usuarios autheticados pueden crear usuarios?
-- la comnunicación con el equipo de autenticación
-- en el rfc del equipo encargado de autorización habla de un header Authorization pero los requerimientos dicen que este se debe hacer a tarvez de cookies

-# Alternatives

-N/A

-# Adoption strategy

-N/A

-# How we teach this

-N/A
+- **validate:** change status of user From active to validate. to validata a user and admin must be sure the user accomplish all the conditions.